escottkey/dss/DEVELOPING.md

 ## CDP Engine

-The core CDP, Dai, and collateral state is kept in the `Vat`.
+The core CDP, Dai, and collateral state is kept in the `cdpDatabase`.
 This contract has no external dependencies and maintains the central "Accounting Invariants" of Dai.

 Dai cannot exist without collateral:

-- An `ilk` is a particular type of collateral.
+- An `collateralType` is a particular type of collateral.
-- Collateral `gem` is assigned to users with `slip`.
+- Collateral `collateralTokens` is assigned to users with `modifyUsersCollateralBalance`.
-- Collateral `gem` is transferred between users with `flux`.
+- Collateral `collateralTokens` is transferred between users with `transferCollateral`.

-The CDP data structure is the `Urn`:
+The CDP data structure is the `cdp`:

-- it has `ink` encumbered collateral
+- it has `collateralBalance` encumbered collateral
-- it has `art` encumbered debt
+- it has `stablecoinDebt` encumbered stablecoinSupply

-Similarly, a collateral `Ilk`:
+Similarly, a collateral `collateralType`:

-- it has `Ink` encumbered collateral
+- it has `totalCollateralBalance` encumbered collateral
-- it has `Art` encumbered debt
+- it has `totalStablecoinDebt` encumbered stablecoinSupply
 - it has `take` collateral scaling factor (discussed further below)
-- it has `rate` debt scaling factor (discussed further below)
+- it has `debtMultiplierIncludingStabilityFee` stablecoinSupply scaling factor (discussed further below)

 Here, "encumbered" means "locked in a CDP".

-CDPs are managed via `tune(i, u, v, w, dink, dart)`, which modifies the CDP of user `u`, using `gem` from user `v` and creating `dai` for user `w`.
+CDPs are managed via `modifyCDP(i, u, v, w, changeInCollateral, changeInDebt)`, which modifies the CDP of user `u`, using `collateralTokens` from user `v` and creating `dai` for user `w`.

-CDPs are confiscated via `grab(i, u, v, w, dink, dart)`, which modifies the CDP of user `u`, giving `gem` to user `v` and creating `sin` for user `w`. `grab` is the means by which CDPs are liquidated, transferring debt from the CDP to a users `sin` balance.
+CDPs are confiscated via `liquidateCDP(i, u, v, w, changeInCollateral, changeInDebt)`, which modifies the CDP of user `u`, giving `collateralTokens` to user `v` and creating `badDebt` for user `w`. `liquidateCDP` is the means by which CDPs are liquidated, transferring stablecoinSupply from the CDP to a users `badDebt` balance.

-Sin represents "seized" or "bad" debt and can be cancelled out with an equal quantity of Dai using `heal(u, v, rad)`: take `sin` from `u` and `dai` from `v`.
+badDebt represents "seized" or "bad" stablecoinSupply and can be cancelled out with an equal quantity of Dai using `heal(u, v, fxp45Int)`: take `badDebt` from `u` and `dai` from `v`.

-Note that `heal` can also be used to *create* Dai, balanced by an equal quantity of Sin.
+Note that `heal` can also be used to *create* Dai, balanced by an equal quantity of badDebt.

 Finally, the quantity `dai` can be transferred between users with `move`.

 ### Identifiers

-The above discusses "users", but really the `Vat` does not have a notion of "addresses" or "users", and just assigns internal values to `bytes32` identifiers.
-The operator of the `Vat` is free to use any scheme they like to manage these identifiers.
+The above discusses "users", but really the `cdpDatabase` does not have a notion of "addresses" or "users", and just assigns internal values to `bytes32` identifiers.
+The operator of the `cdpDatabase` is transferCollateralFromCDP to use any scheme they like to manage these identifiers.
 A simple scheme is to give an ethereum address control over any identifier that has the address as the last 20 bytes.

-### Rates
+### debtMultiplierIncludingStabilityFee

-The ilk quantities `take` and `rate` define the ratio of exchange between un-encumbered and encumbered Collateral and Debt respectively.
+The collateralType quantities `take` and `debtMultiplierIncludingStabilityFee` define the ratio of exchange between un-encumbered and encumbered Collateral and stablecoinSupply respectively.

-These quantitites allow for manipulations collateral and debt balances across a whole Ilk.
+These quantitites allow for manipulations collateral and stablecoinSupply balances across a whole collateralType.

-Collateral can be seized or injected into an ilk using `toll(i, u, take)`, which decreases the `gem` balance of the user `u` by increasing the encumbered collateral balance of all urns in the ilk by the ratio `take`.
+Collateral can be seized or injected into an collateralType using `changeCollateralMultiplier(i, u, take)`, which decreases the `collateralTokens` balance of the user `u` by increasing the encumbered collateral balance of all cdps in the collateralType by the ratio `take`.

-Debt can be seized or injected into an ilk using `fold(i, u, rate)`, which increases the `dai` balance of the user `u` by increasing the encumbered debt balance of all urns in the ilk by the ratio `rate`.
+stablecoinSupply can be seized or injected into an collateralType using `changeDebtMultiplier(i, u, debtMultiplierIncludingStabilityFee)`, which increases the `dai` balance of the user `u` by increasing the encumbered stablecoinSupply balance of all cdps in the collateralType by the ratio `debtMultiplierIncludingStabilityFee`.

 The practical use of these mechanisms is in applying stability fees and seizing collateral in the case of global settlement.

 ## CDP Interface

-The `Vat` is unsuitable for use by untrusted actors.
-External users can manage their CDP using the `Pit` ("trading pit").
+The `cdpDatabase` is unsuitable for use by untrusted actors.
+External users can manage their CDP using the `Pit` ("tfxp45Inting pit").

-The `Pit` contains risk parameters for each `ilk`:
+The `Pit` contains risk parameters for each `collateralType`:

-- `spot`: the maximum amount of Dai drawn per unit collateral
+- `maxDaiPerUnitOfCollateral`: the maximum amount of Dai drawn per unit collateral
-- `line`: the maximum total Dai drawn
+- `debtCeiling`: the maximum total Dai drawn

 And a global risk parameter:

-- `Line`: the maximum total Dai drawn across all ilks
+- `totalDebtCeiling`: the maximum total Dai drawn across all collateralTypes

 The `Pit` exposes one public function:

-- `frob(ilk, dink, dart)`: manipulate the callers CDP in the given `ilk` by `dink` and `dart`, subject to the risk parameters
+- `modifyCDP(collateralType, changeInCollateral, changeInDebt)`: manipulate the callers CDP in the given `collateralType` by `changeInCollateral` and `changeInDebt`, subject to the risk parameters

 ## Liquidation Interface

-The companion to CDP management is CDP liquidation, which is defined via the `Cat`.
+The companion to CDP management is CDP liquidation, which is defined via the Liquidation.

-The `Cat` contains liquidation parameters for each `ilk`:
+The `Liquidation` contains liquidation parameters for each `collateralType`:

-- `flip`: the address of the collateral liquidator
+- `collateralForDaiAuction`: the address of the collateral liquidator
 - `chop`: the liquidation penalty
 - `lump`: the liquidation quantity

-The `Cat` exposes two public functions
+The `Liquidation` exposes two public functions

-- `bite(ilk, urn)`: mark a specific CDP for liquidation
+- `bite(collateralType, cdp)`: mark a specific CDP for liquidation
-- `flip(n, wad)`: initiate liquidation
+- `collateralForDaiAuction(n, fxp18Int)`: initiate liquidation